bentlema/puppet-tutorial-pe/tutorial/vbox/08-Environments.md

 ```
 [root@agent ~]# cat /etc/motd
 The operating system is CentOS
-The free memory is 254.93 MB
+The free memory is 200.24 MiB
 The domain is example.com
 ```